-Our emotions are in flux; waves moving through the soul, inspiring action.
-Joy, disgust, sadness, and anger are not weaknesses of a weak mind but a natural reaction to experience.
-With action traced to emotions, set in biological givens, we mustn’t blame the givens to excuse rotten behavior.
+Our emotions are in flux; waves moving through the soul, inspiring action, creating the content of felt experience.
+Joy, disgust, sadness, and anger are not weaknesses of a weak mind but naturally emerge from the vagaries of experience.
+With action backed by emotions built from biological givens, we mustn’t blame the givens to excuse rotten behavior.
+As humans, we are self-empowered; seated in the conscious mind is the power to direct.
+We can choose.
+Those choices, however, bless and curse our lives.

-When poor choices create unbearable existence, life threatens provoking anxiety, the weight of reality overwhelms.
-The broken soul may know change is needed but when crushed on every front, small changes seem stupid and unrewarding.
-Good deeds appear pointless as consequences (from past choices) keep haunting the present.
-The most immediate escapes are deceptions, lying about the true condition of their life.
-The most available joys are future destroying pleasures.
+The most immediate escapes are deceptions, lying about true condition in their lives.
+The most available joys for them are future destroying pleasures.
 Change for those sucked in these downward spirals is difficult.
-Emotions programmed from chaotic lives are inadequate guides.
+Emotions programmed from the chaos are inadequate guides.
 The past is jumbled without clear connections between effective choice and future rewards.
-When emotions fail to properly guide, we must first become skilled in productively process the unpleasant disruptions.
-Acknowledging and accepting the initial feeling (it belongs to us, we felt it) and then skeptically examining our compulsion to act.
+When emotions fail to properly guide, better choices emerge only by denying the natural impulses to act, becoming skilled in productively processing unpleasant disruptions.
+Acknowledging and accepting the initial feeling (it belongs to us, we felt it) and then skeptically examining the compulsion to act.
 These impulses may be off course.
 The pattern of feeling and action runs deep; the wheels have run the course thousands of times, carving ruts difficult to escape.

-While the mind significantly accentuates and minimizes emotions, we shouldn’t strive to feel nothing at all, disconnecting from attachments and connections.
+While the mind significantly accentuates and minimizes emotions, we shouldn’t strive to feel nothing at all, disconnecting from attachments.
 The goal isn’t perfect harmony.
-The world sends messages that impact our souls, and motivate passionate responses.
+The world sends messages that impact our souls and motivate passionate responses.
 This is the richness of living.